hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

   used by the perun node.
 * `Asset Address`: [String] Address of the default Asset Holder contract used by the perun node.
-* `Comm Types`: [List of String] Communication protocols supported by the node for off-chain communication.
+* `Comm Types`: [List of String] Communication protocols supported by the perun-node for off-chain communication.
-* `Contact Types`: [List of String] Contacts Provider backends supported by the node.
+* `Contact Types`: [List of String] Contacts Provider backends supported by the perun-node.

 #### 2. Open Session